 Choosing Between the Two in Real Life

-At Abstracta, many of our clients come to us asking to take the waterfall approach, with the intention of running load simulations and acceptance tests before go-live of a new version of their system or after making a change to their architecture, etc. One instance in which we’ve done this was for a financial institution that had recently merged with another, and it needed to assure that after having doubled the amount of accounts in its internet banking system, the performance wouldn’t suffer.
+At Abstracta, many of our clients come to us asking to take the waterfall approach, with the intention of running load simulations and acceptance tests before go-live of a new version of their system or after making a change to their architecture, etc. One instance in which we’ve done this was for a financial institution that had recently merged with another, and it needed to assure that after having doubled the number of accounts in its internet banking system, the performance wouldn’t suffer.

-Other clients have taken the performance engineering route, such as e-commerce giant, Shutterfly, who runs performance tests continuously.
+Other clients have taken the performance engineering route, such as the e-commerce giant, Shutterfly, who runs performance tests continuously.
 This enables them to have a continuous integration environment, releasing updates frequently in order to enhance the user experience without allowing performance degradations.
 Read more about Shutterfly’s continuous performance testing scheme here.

 What are your experiences with the two approaches?